BroadbandForum/usp-test/01-messages-and-path-names.md

 ### Test Setup

 1. Ensure that the EUT and test equipment have the necessary information to send and receive USP Records to each other.

 2. Ensure that the instance identifier of the Controller object that represents the traffic generator is known by the traffic generator.

-3. Ensure that at least two Device.LocalAgent.Controller.&lt;instance identifier&gt;.BootParameter.
+3. Ensure that at least two Device.LocalAgent.Controller.<instance identifier>.BootParameter.
     objects exist on the EUT.
 At least one of these BootParameter objects has a value of 'false' for its 'Enable' parameter, and at least one of these BootParameter objects has a value of 'true' for its 'Enable' parameter.

 ### Test Procedure

 1. Send a Delete message to the EUT with the following
     structure:

     ```{filter=pbv type=Msg}
     header {